SolOpizzi/SolOpizzi/README.md

 <a href="https://seventhsensesol.wixsite.com/seventh-sense" target="_blank">
 <img src="https://img.shields.io/badge/WEBSITE-ff9?style=for-the-badge&logo=wix&logoColor=black">
 </p>
-<p>The purpose of the project was to offer a comprehensive analysis of the current situation of the selected business case from the perspective of an IT consultancy, identifying its main problems, with a future proposal for technological solutions that improve its efficiency and operation.</p>
+<p>The purpose of the project was to offer a comprehensive analysis of the current situation of the selected business case from the perspective of an IT consultant, identifying their main problems and proposing a future technological solution that improves its efficiency and operation.</p>
 </div>

 </td>